danielsineus/TIME-SERIES/README.md

 # TIME Series Forecasting
 In this tutorial, the goal is to provide the steps and foundation for a good forecasting.
 Many steps will be considered.
 Analyses from various levels will be presented.
-The presentation will be succint and only the major points will be outlined. some of the steps and comments are also outlined in the
+The presentation will be succint and only the major points will be outlined. some of the steps and comments are also outlined in the R format.

 ## Convert the Data in time Series (ts)